E2nuu/itunu-automation-portfolio/README.md

   *(Perfect for teams who want to stay on top of automation errors in real time.)*

 - [**Subscriptions Manager**](https://github.com/E2nuu/itunu-automation-portfolio/tree/main/n8n-workflows/subscriptions-manager)
-    Automatically tracks and reminds you about upcoming renewals outside App Store or Play Store.
+ <br>Automatically tracks and reminds you about upcoming renewals outside App Store or Play Store.

 > More n8n workflows coming soon...